 The E3 program educates, engages, and empowers local youth to create positive change in their local and global communities.
 Now in its ninth year, the E3 program has student participants from numerous different local junior high and high schools.
-Through a combination of service learning and grant-making actions, E3 members learn that empowered youth can create positive social change and have a significant impact in their world right now.
+Through a combination of service-learning and grant-making actions, E3 members learn that empowered youth can create positive social change and have a significant impact on their world right now.
 Web site is losaltoscf.org/E3

 The LEAD program enables participants to meet local leaders and learn about their organizations in the areas of education, healthcare, nonprofit sector, city government, and business in interactive conversations during class sessions held between January and May each year.
 Organizations, visions, and challenges are all discussed.
 Additional information at losaltoscf.org/lead

 |Los Altos Dispute Resolution Service (LADRS)||Donate||Since 1995, LADRS has offered free mediation services to Los Altos and Los Altos Hills residents and businesses.
 The program provides clients with options of face-to-face meetings, telephone counseling or resource referrals aimed at resolving disputes in a non-adversarial supportive atmosphere.
 Find out more at losaltoscf.org/losaltosdispute|